 The disposal cell is excavated in phases.
-Two phases have been completed, each occupying about 45 acres.
+Two phases have been completed, each occupying about 45 acres, and a portion of the third phase was excavated this spring.
 Excavation depth is about 25 feet below the ground surface.

 Tailings are end-dumped from the containers, loaded into dump trucks, and driven to the disposal area where they spread for compaction using a dozer.
 A sheep’s foot roller compacts them in place in the cell.
-Through the end of April 2013, about 5,880,000 tons of mill tailings and other contaminated materials has been disposed in the cell.
+Through the end of February 2017, about 8,544,700 tons of mill tailings and other contaminated materials have been disposed in the cell.

 Diagram of cover layers for Crescent Junction disposal cell